 If you’re intrigued, but don’t know where to start, we have some ideas:

 - Ask other attorneys what practice management software they use.

 - Contact us!
 We have the wealth of knowledge from 700+ Amata member attorneys at our fingertips and have experience with both types of tech.
 If we don’t already know a good solution for you, we can put you in contact with an attorney who does.
 Reach us at email@example.com, or give us a call at 888-497-9957.

 - If you use a cloud drive already, reach out to some practice management companies and ask if they integrate with your cloud drive.
 Then you’ll be able to set up demos with ones that fit into your existing infrastructure.

 Why we’re writing this series: Private law office members at Amata have reached out over the past month and told us how using the remote services we offer has changed the way they will operate their firms in the future.
-This is remote office technology we’ve had for a while but that many didn’t have an immediate need to use until COVID-19.
+We're not exclusively a virtual office for lawyers, but this is remote office technology we’ve had for a while that many legal office space users didn’t have an immediate need to use until COVID-19.
 The out-pour of client support has been incredible, and many have explained that this is tech they will continue to use.
 We’re building this series of blogs based on their emails, and the conversations we've had because of them.
 To every Amata member, we just want to say: thank you.